eam-00/Linux-Notes/README.md

 /dev/sda2       511M  424K  511M   1% /boot/efi
 tmpfs           392M   76K  392M   1% /run/user/1000
 [eam-00@mbw ~]$
+``

+The extra y forces the package manager to download package database regardless of whether
+there is any change in the versions or not.
+This is helpful when you have a corrupted package database and you want to force a synchronization:
+``sudo pacman -Syyu``

+Update and rank the mirrorlist by speed, up to 5 mirrors
+sudo pacman-mirrors -f 5
+sudo pacman -Syyuu # Sync, refresh mirrors, downgrade packages to repo version, and update

+## alias update='sudo pamac update'
+alias upgrade='sudo pacman -Syu' alias remove_lock='sudo rm /var/lib/pacman/db.lck'
+alias delete_cache='sudo pacman -Scc' alias list_kernels='pacman -Q linux'

 sudo pacman -Rdd lib32-libcanberra lib32-libcanberra-gstreamer lib32-libcanberra-pulse